rfigurelli/Collective-Prompts/Collective_Prompts_White_Paper_v1_0.md

 ## 4. Differentiators from Traditional RAG Systems

-Traditional RAG systems have made significant strides by integrating retrieval into language generation, enabling answers grounded in external data.
+Traditional RAG systems have made significant strides by integrating retrieval into language generation, enabling answers grounded in external data [1].
 However, these systems typically operate in a linear, single-user fashion, with limited mechanisms for real-time iteration, community refinement, or agentic feedback.
 They often treat prompts as fixed inputs rather than living components of an evolving dialogue.

-**Collective Prompts introduces a paradigm shift** by enabling prompts to emerge from a dynamic, parallelized network of contributors (both human and artificial).
+**Collective Prompts introduces a paradigm shift** by enabling prompts to emerge from a dynamic, parallelized network of contributors (both human and artificial) [7].
 Each proposed variant is independently tested, scored, and debated, fostering an ecosystem of feedback and refinement.

 The following table highlights the key differences: